heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 #### TCP - Try to access the TCP server from multiple TCP clients at the same time

-Try to access the TCP server from multiple TCP clients at the same time (start the client multiple times).
+Try to access the TCP server from multiple TCP clients at the same time (start the client multiple times from the example _"TCP REPL client/server example"_).
 You will see that the server can only handle one client at a time.

 Do you have any idea why?
 You will find the answer in a future chapter but you can try to find it by yourself now.
 Discuss with your peers if needed to share